solog0039/portfolio-deploy.github.io/README.md

 ### Setup

-Run the command to clone the project locally on your computer "git clone https://github.com/solog0039/Portfolio-setup-and-mobile-first2.git"
+Run the command https://solog0039.github.io/portfolio-deploy.github.io/ on any browser

 ### Install

-Install  all dependencies.
+Install almost all dependencies.
 This one will install stylelinter:

 > npm install